 Bridal Veil Falls plunges between Cathedral Rocks and the Leaning Tower topped by the Milky Way on a moonlit night as seen from Valley View along the Merced River in the Yosemite Valley of California, USA.

-With its crisp, dark winter skies, Yosemite Mariposa is nature’s planetarium.
-Representing ancient gods, goddesses, animals and mythological beasts, there are 88 constellations (groups of stars that form a distinct shape) in our northern and southern skies.
+With its crisp, dark winter skies, Yosemite Mariposa County is nature’s planetarium.
+Featuring way more than just the Big Dipper, there are 88 constellations (groups of stars that form a distinct shape) in our northern and southern skies, representing ancient gods, goddesses, animals and mythological beasts.
 Names such as Orion, Draco and Ursa Major all have their own histories & meanings, so try downloading a killer astronomy app or make a homemade star wheel to identify this stellar cast.

 Whether illuminating snow-kissed tree branches along the Merced River or glowing off the granite of El Capitan, whether making your Airstream trailer look extra extra-terrestrial or lighting up the steam rising from your hot chocolate, the full moons of Yosemite Mariposa winter are something to behold.